You can get free stuff and live for free every day if you know where to look. Don’t spend any more money than you have to.

 38. Free TV

-Just be aware that if you’re not paying for a TV licence you are legally not supposed to watch these programmes live, only on catch-up.
+Just be aware that if you’re not paying for a TV licence you are not able to use BBC iPlayer.
+You can find out more about that here.

 39. 0% credit cards